 The geriatric case represents long-term patient trajectory from admission to home care.
 Practical information.
 The role-play may have from 3 to 6 participants.
-With 6 participants, the roles are patient, doctor at the geriatric department, a nurse at the ward, a relative of the patient, a municipal employee, and a game master.
+With 6 participants the roles are patient, doctor at the geriatric department, nurse at the ward, the relative of the patient, a municipal employee and a game master.
 With 5 participants, the role of the relative is omitted.
 With 4 participants, the municipality employee is also the game master.
 With 3 participants, there is no municipal employee and the patient is also the game master.
 The game master acts as an information provider who has information about test results etc., which may be disclosed to other participants upon request.

 Clinical situation.
 The scenario takes place at the inpatient ward at the geriatric department.
 An elderly patient, 84 years, is hospitalized after a fall at home.
-The patient spent several hours at the hospital A&E (accident & emergency) department prior to transfering to the geriatric ward in the evening.
-According to information from the

-A&E department, a home care employee found the patient on the floor of his home.
-It is unclear how long the patient has been lying on the floor, but it was probably for several hours.
+The patient spent several hours at the hospital A&E (accident & emergency) department prior to transfer to the geriatric ward in the evening.
+According to information from the A&E department, the patient was found on the floor of his home by a home care employee.
+It is unclear how long the patient has been lying on the floor, probably for several hours.
 The patient is described as confused and anxious and cannot account for the events himself.
 The patient has severe pain in the back and is rather thin.
-It is reported that, according to the home care services, the patient has recently complained about dizziness and feeling shaky.
+It is reported that according to the home care services, the patient has recently complained about dizziness and feeling shaky.
 He usually uses a walker.
 The spouse of the patient died one year ago.
 He has two children and four grandchildren.
 He lives in an apartment on the 3rd floor with a lift.
-The patient is normally fairly self-reliant, but uses home care services for certain tasks such as taking on/off compression stockings.
-He also gets his medicines in a so-called multi-dose system where the medicines are prepacked.
+The patient is normally fairly self-reliant, but uses home care services for certain tasks such as taking on/off compression stockings, and gets his medicines in a so called multi-dose system where the medicines are pre-packed.
 He also has a remote control safety alarm.

-His past diseases include hypertension, diabetes, and osteoporosis with previous compression fractures.
-The drugs he takes include Metoprolol depot, Albyl E, Furix, Metformin, Calcichew-D, Alendronate, Sobril, Imovane, and Codeine as needed.
+Past diseases: hypertension, diabetes, osteoporosis with previous compression fracture.
+Drugs: Metoprolol depot, Albyl E, Furix, Metformin, Calcichew-D, Alendronate, Sobril, Imovane, Codeine when needed.

 Role-play.
 There are 4 scenes to be played.
-Those who are not participants in the specific scenes are residing in the background or the waiting room in the virtual hospital.
-Their primary function is to observe.
+Those who are not participants in the specific scenes are residing in the background / the waiting room in the virtual hospital and observe.

 Scene 1: The first evaluation.
-The scene takes place inside the patient's room in the geriatric department shortly after the arrival of the patient at the ward.
-Participants include the patient, doctor, nurse, and relative of the patient (Fig.3).
+The scene takes place inside the patient room at the geriatric department shortly after the arrival of the patient at the ward.
+Participants are the patient, doctor, nurse, relative of the patient (Figure 3).
 The main purpose of this scene is to make an initial assessment of the patient's situation.
-The doctor and nurse need to clarify who does what and inform the patient and the relative.
-The scene is concluded with the doctor and the nurse summing up what needs to be done to clarify the situation (e.g., which tests to be done) before leaving the patient room and proceeding to the meeting room.
+Doctor and nurse need to clarify who does what and inform the patient and the relative.
+The scene is concluded with the doctor and the nurse summing up what needs to be done to clarify the situation (e.g., which tests to be done) and then they leave the patient room and proceed to the meeting room.